 If there are two colours defining Galicia, those would be green, with as many shades as you can imagine; and grey.
 The grey of granite, the grey of the sky.
 A picture is worth a thousand words.

 How many tourist areas are there in Galicia?

+Now that you know where is Galicia, and why does it worth a visit, let me show you its regions.
 In Tourism terms, Galicia is divided in regions sharing similar features: